-5 Health Benefits of Tea + How to Brew the Perfect Cup
+What You Need to Know to Get Health Benefits From Tea + How to Brew the Perfect Cup

 - Tea is good for the heart.
 Tea drinking is associated with reduced risk of heart attack, lowering of high blood pressure and improved cholesterol levels.